-Candytuft Ultimate Growth and Care Guide
+Candytuft Growth and Care Guide

 Iberis, commonly known as Candytuft, is a charming Mediterranean native prized for its early-spring blankets of soft, delicate blooms.
 Its flowers light up borders, rock gardens, and pathways while attracting bees and other pollinators.
 With its tidy habit and low-maintenance nature, Candytuft is an easy way to add elegance and long-lasting beauty to any garden.
+In this Plant Guide, you’ll learn exactly how to grow, plant, and care for Iberis successfully in any home garden.
+From sunlight and soil to watering, blooming, and long-term maintenance, we’ll cover everything you need to help your Candytuft thrive.

-By: Reggie Meehan (12/04/2025)
+By: Reggie Meehan (12/04/2025) - Last Updated (2/24/2026)

 Introduction to Candytuft

-Characteristics of Candytuft (Iberis)
+Characteristics of Candytuft

-Size & Growth Habit
+Size and Growth Habit

-Leaves & Flowers
+Leaves and Flowers

 Is Candytuft Annual or Perennial?

 Candytuft can be either an annual or a perennial, depending on the species.
-The most popular variety, Iberis sempervirens, is a hardy perennial that thrives in USDA Hardiness Zones 3–9, offering evergreen foliage and reliable blooms year after year.
+The most popular variety, Iberis sempervirens, is a hardy perennial that thrives in Zones 3–9, offering evergreen foliage and reliable blooms year after year.
 Perennial Candytuft is known for its cold-hardiness and ability to endure tough conditions, making it a staple in temperate gardens.
 Annual varieties, such as Iberis umbellata, complete their life cycle within one growing season and are often grown for their vibrant flowers in mixed beds or borders.
 Whether annual or perennial, Candytuft is cherished for its versatility and low-maintenance care.

 Best Varieties of Candytuft

-How to Grow & Care for Candytuft (Iberis)
+How to Grow and Care for Candytuft

 Planting Candytuft